 Moving/Temporary Storage.
 Portable site storage containers and “pods” (not Shipping Containers) are permitted in any zoning district for a 60-day period for use during moving or temporary storage.
 No permit is required.

 Construction Site.
 Shipping Containers, construction trailers, and portable site storage containers are permitted for a period of up to 180 days (6 months) during active construction provided a Building Permit has been issued for the property.
-An extension of the 180-day period may be obtained upon application to the Zoning Board of Appeals.
+An extension of the 180-day period may be obtained upon application to the Planning Board.
 Building Permit required; no Shipping Container permit required.

-Use of Shipping Containers in Industrial and Highway Commercial Permitted for 5 Year Term Upon Issuance of Container Permit.
-A Container Permit may be obtained from the Building Inspector for the use of a Shipping Container on any lot located in the Industrial or Highway Commercial zoning districts.
-Certain restrictions apply, and the Container Permit expires after 5 years from the date of issuance.
+Use of Shipping Containers in Industrial, General Commercial, and Highway Commercial Permitted Upon Issuance of Container Permit.
+A Container Permit may be obtained from the Building Inspector for the use of a Shipping Container on any lot located in the Industrial, General Commercial or Highway Commercial zoning districts, except in the instance of a new commercial use which needs to comply with site plan review and all other provisions of this code.

 Long Term Use of Shipping Containers on Lots That Are Rural/Agricultural.
 Use of a Shipping Container for a period in excess of 60 days on lots in Rural Agricultural Zone requires site plan approval from the Planning Board, except for use on agricultural property.